facebook/create-react-app/CONTRIBUTING.md

 Please also provide a **test plan**, i.e. specify how you verified that your addition works.

-### Folder Structure of Create React App
+## Folder Structure of Create React App
-`create-react-app` is divided into independent sub-packages, which can be found in [Packages](https://github.com/facebookincubator/create-react-app/tree/master/packages) directory .
+`create-react-app` is a monorepo, meaning it is divided into independent sub-packages.<br>
+These packages can be found in the [`packages/`](https://github.com/facebookincubator/create-react-app/tree/master/packages) directory.

-#### Overview of directory structure
+### Overview of directory structure
 ```
 packages/
   babel-preset-react-app/